eskay993/gamefiles/silent-hill-3/README.md

 8. Click `Continue` and wait for the various files to download.
 9. Select your resolution when prompted and click `Continue`.
 10. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
 11. Let the installer do it's thing.
-It may appear to hang for a bit... just leave it run.
+It may appear to hang for a bit... just leave it to finish.
 12. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates. **IMPORTANT: Let it finish it's updates!**
 > Note: Very occasionally, the updates hang or Reloaded crashes with an error.
 Just quit everything and start again if this happens.
 13. Once the updates finish, click `Skip Tutorial` and just close `Reloaded-II`.
 Wait for the installer to finish up.